By Bureau of Engraving and Printing ……

 * * *

-The Bureau of Engraving and Printing (BEP) was established in 1862 and is the sole producer of U.S. currency notes.
-It also produces miscellaneous government security documents.
+The Bureau of Engraving and Printing’s (BEP) mission is to develop and produce United States currency notes, trusted worldwide.
 BEP’s vision is to be the world standard securities printer providing its customers and the public with superior products through excellence in manufacturing and innovation.